tel: +48 888 99 98 98

 • They have exceptionally high magnetic induction on the surface of the magnet,

-• Key role in the industry of new technologies – find application in HDD drives, electric motors, medical devices or various technologically advanced devices.
+• Significant importance in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or very highly developed apparatuses.

 Disadvantages of neodymium magnets: